 We’ll look at three critical areas to clean on both variants.

 Dust cup: Make sure to empty the bin if dirt goes past the max fill line.
-In the V6, this could be tougher as you’ll need to disassemble the bin to give it a thorough cleaning.
+In the V6, this could be tougher, as you’ll need to disassemble the container to give it a thorough cleaning.
 Dyson says that the primary filter should be cleaned under running water once a month.
 Make sure that the filter is dry before putting it back on the vacuum.

-Battery: The lithium-ion battery inside the V7 and V6 will be able to last past the two-year warranty period by Dyson.
+Battery: The lithium-ion battery inside the V6 and V7 will be able to last past the two-year warranty period by Dyson.
 If it for some reason fails, Dyson will replace it free of charge.
 Replacement batteries are also available in Amazon if the battery fails post-warranty.
 There are a bunch of options available; you can even get a higher capacity battery that will run longer.

 Filters: The Dyson V6 and V7 have two filters – the primary filter plus a post-motor HEPA filter.
 One good thing about it is these are lifetime filters meaning you don’t need to replace it.
 Just remember to wash both parts regularly to clean it.